Moral Practices - Ethical Standards - Right and Wrong Behavior

 or other types of aggression.

-the intentional use of physical force or power, threatened
+the intentional use of physical force

 or actual, against oneself, another person, or against a group or